open-amt-cloud-toolkit/docs/docs/Docker/dockerLocal.md

 Build the MPS, RPS, and Sample Web UI Docker images and launch the stack.

-1. Run docker-compose to start the containers.
+1. Run docker-compose to start the containers from the `./open-amt-cloud-toolkit` directory.

     === "Linux"
         ```
         sudo docker-compose -f "docker-compose.yml" up -d --build
         ```

-    === "Windows (Powershell)"
+    === "Windows"
         ```
         docker-compose -f "docker-compose.yml" up -d --build
         ```

     !!! important "Important - For Windows* 10"
-        While the `docker-compose up` command is running, you may see a pop-up ask for permission for Docker Desktop Filesharing.
+        While the `docker-compose up` command is running, you may see a number of pop-ups asking for permission for Docker Desktop Filesharing.
 You must select **Share It** for the `docker-compose up` command to execute successfully.
 If the pop-up expires,`docker-compose up` will fail.
 You must run `docker-compose down -v` and then rerun `docker-compose up` to successfully start the containers.

         ![Image of filesharing](../assets/images/DockerFileSharing.png)